-Design an app for non-professional healthcare consumers and caregivers that improves patient outcomes in areas of knowledge, safety, adherence or health.
+Design an app for non-professional healthcare consumers that improves the user's physical wellness, safety or adherence.

 Hustle, an app that helps users organize and attend group activities, designed to encourage consistency through accountability.

 I led the interaction design, including sketching, wireframing, lo-fi and hi-fi prototyping.
 I also facilitated the design research and user testing.

 People find it hard to maintain a routine for staying fit.
 Even when they are determined to start a routine and try to follow it, it rarely becomes a habit.

 Of the 45 million adults in the United States with a gym membership, 67% of them never use it.